 3. Facilities manager

-A facilities manager oversees facility management tasks and teams of administrators, assisting with everything from event operations to planning an office move.
-To earn a midpoint salary of $63,250, the ideal candidate should have three to five years of experience in facilities management, with abilities in tactical planning, workflow improvement, coordination and scheduling.
+A facilities manager oversees facility management tasks and teams of administrators, assisting with everything from operations workflow to planning an office move or reopening.
+To earn a midpoint salary of $62,500, the ideal candidate should have three to five years of experience in facilities management, with abilities in tactical planning, workflow improvement, coordination and scheduling.

 See our open facilities manager jobs.